tensorflow/similarity/api/TFSimilarity/architectures/EfficientNetSim.md

 </td>
 <td>
 Sets the power in the GeneralizedMeanPooling2D layer.
-A value of 1.0 is equivelent to GlobalMeanPooling2D, while larger values will increase the contrast between activations within each feature map, and a value of math.inf will be equivelent to MaxPool2d.
+A value of 1.0 is equivalent to GlobalMeanPooling2D, while larger values will increase the contrast between activations within each feature map, and a value of math.inf will be equivalent to MaxPool2d.
 </td>
 </tr>
 </table>